 Risks involving information security, data protection and compliance are factored into our risk management.
-Within the 2022 Annual Report, the risk report provides extensive information about our risk management system and risk classification, and explains high risks and the measures taken to combat these.
+A separate risk report, which forms a constituent component of the 2023 Annual Report, provides extensive information about our risk management system and risk classification, and explains existing high risks and the measures taken to counter these.
 In the past financial year, these also included a material risk in the areas of information security and data protection.
 Global political developments mean that the threat of cyberattacks has become one of the top risks facing businesses.
 Our company implements extensive measures to protect its resources, systems and data both for IT within the Group and for customer systems.
 Our modern IT security systems are permanently monitored and continuously enhanced together with the structures in our IT service management.
 Despite this, any cyberattacks that are motivated by fraud or malicious criminal intent and directed at the systems at q.beyond, one of its subsidiaries or customer systems supervised by g.beyond might have significant negative economic implications for our Group, our customer and service relationships or our reputation.